harvardinformatics/informatics-website/docs/events-workshops/index.md

 ## Latest workshop content

 This section contains the most up-to-date content for our workshops!
-The date we last updated and ran the workshop is listed after each one.
+The date we last updated and ran the workshop is noted.

 ### :fontawesome-brands-python: Introduction to Python Intensive (January 2025)